 For example, in the European Union there are not the same tight regulations for VIN assignment that there are in the US.
 They follow the ISO standard, but do not have much additional requirements beyond that.
 However, many European manufacturers also sell vehicles in the US market, and so it might not be surprising to see that many use elements of the NHTSA Standard.
 As a result, you will find many models and trims, destined for the European market, that are using the 9th digit for check sum and the 10th digit for model year.
 However, because there are no requirements to include them, these same vehicle manufacturers may include these elements in the VIN’s of certain types and models of vehicles they produce for sale in the EU, but not in others.

 An example from the other side of the spectrum is Canada.
 The Canadian equivalent of the NHTSA is Transport Canada.
 While these two regulatory bodies operate independent of each other, they make efforts to keep their requirements for vehicles reasonably similar.
 This is the case with use of VINs.
-Canada and the US have near identical VIN requirements for Light Duty and Passenger Vehicles.
+Canada and the US have near identical VIN requirements for Light-Duty and Passenger Vehicles.
 However, there still are minor differences in the standards that need to be accounted for.

 The Importance of Expertise

-Each market has it’s own unique VIN requirements, or lack thereof.
+Each market has its own unique VIN requirements, or lack thereof.
 This makes decoding the VIN a challenge specific to market.
 While decoding all VINs globally with a single VIN decoder instance is theoretically possible for at least basic information, there are significant advantages to working with VIN decoders specific to your market of interest.
 The decoder, and data used to support it, have been optimized to extract and return the most detailed and deep information possible based on the VIN requirements of that market.

-Further, established data providers have relationships, with the vehicle manufacturers in their market, that allows them access to much additional information about the vehicle and VIN Pattern.
+Further, established data providers have relationships with the vehicle manufacturers in their market, which allows them access to much additional information about the vehicle and VIN Pattern.
 As a result, these providers are able to tie additional information and data, common to the VIN, to the vehicle you are decoding.
-The result is a significant increase the amount of information that you can extract from the VIN and use for your business purposes.
+The result is a significant increase in the amount of information that you can extract from the VIN and use for your business purposes.
 This, second level of data, is usually the most valuable portion of the data provided by the decoding service.